DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   = Introduction

   During the course of years, thanks to better economic conditions and the higher income, people started to travel around the world.
 Currently, in 2025, the travel market is one of the most profitable market, but it has a problem: the trip organization.

-  Thanks to the Internet, organize a travel became easier than before: nowadays there is no need, for most of the travels, to involve a 3#super("rd") party agency that organize all for us, browse the web is sufficient to get all of the needed information and book the entire travel, sometimes without needing to even call the hotel.

-  But the Internet evolved, millions of websites that do the same manual work of research exist, sometimes without giving the cheapest option or providing confusing and outdated data.
+  Thanks to the Internet, organize a travel has became easier than before: nowadays there is no need, for most of the travels, to involve a 3#super("rd") party agency that organize all for them; browse the web is sufficient to get all of the needed information and book the entire travel, sometimes without the necessity to even call the hotel.
+However the Internet evolved, millions of websites that do the same manual work of research exist, sometimes without giving the cheapest option or providing confusing and outdated data.
 Additionally, the relevant number of travel-related websites can easily cause boredom and fatigue on the user, who has to read the majority of them trying to understand useful tips about his/her travel, often fighting against inconvenient cookie pop-ups.

-  Finally, organizing all of the documents, like bookings, train tickets, plane tickets and museum entry passes, can easily became a mess, especially when the user will need those document during the travel.
+Finally, organizing all of the documents, such as bookings, train tickets, plane tickets, museum entry passes etc., can easily becomes difficult to manage, especially when the user will need those document during the travel.

   Our idea is DreamSpot, an all-in-one platform that, with the help of Artificial Intelligence, will guide the user into creating his/her very personal travel by providing suggestions, feasible modification and adequate accommodations.

-  The platform will be supported by non-intrusive advertisement banners in order to be freely accessible by everyone: users can decide to pay a small per-travel fee in order to enjoy a advertisement-free experience and the possibility to quickly organize all of the travel documents.
+  The platform will be supported by non-intrusive advertisement banners in order to be freely accessible by everyone: users can decide to pay a small per-travel fee in order to enjoy an advertisement-free experience and the possibility to quickly organize all of the travel documents.

   In the following chapter, the DreamSpot team will discuss more in detail the exploitable problem, the possible customers, the problem-customer-solution validation and the other market and project related activities discussed during the course.

   = Problem and Customers

   A business idea is something that merges together personal interests, capabilities and business capabilities.

-  Before starting to invest huge amounts of money, however, it is necessary to test the basis of our idea: after all, not all solutions have a problem and not all the problems have customers.
+Before starting to invest huge amounts of money, however, it is necessary to test the basis of our idea.
+After all, not all solutions have a problem and not all the problems have customers.

-  Therefore, it is easy to understand that before starting to implement, we, the DreamSpot team, need to validate our customers, our problem and, finally, our proposed solution with the help of the *lean method*.
+  Therefore, the DreamSpot team need to validate customers, problem and the proposed solution with the help of the *lean method*.

   == Problem analysis

   When talking about holiday travels, both short (2 to 7 days) and long (from 2 to about 3 weeks), some platforms that look for the best prices of flight tickets already exist, as well as those for hotel bookings.
-Some websites or forums are also well focused on presenting points of interest and most popular attractions; however, searching all information on your own becomes very dispersive and frustrating.
+Some websites or forums are also well focused on presenting points of interest and most popular attractions.
+However, searching all information on your own becomes very dispersive and frustrating.
 The *latent problem* our solution is willing to solve is about inefficient preparation of holiday travels.
 Specifically, the problem can be more accurately described in the following "sub-problems" which a customer could selectively have:

-  - *Time saving and personalization* - thus the process of searching for information on the Internet could require a significant amount of time, especially when looking for points of interest in places the traveler is unfamiliar with, additionally causing boredom and various difficulties.
+  - *time saving and personalization* - thus the process of searching for information on the Internet could require a significant amount of time, especially when looking for points of interest in places the traveler is unfamiliar with, often causing boredom and various difficulties.
 Moreover, sometimes it is difficult for the user to compare alternatives or creating a personalized itinerary;

-  - *Money saving* - scheduling the trip day-by-day can be particularly challenging, especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user to organize the desired trip while a certain museum offers special discounts);
+  - *money saving* - scheduling the trip day-by-day can be particularly challenging, especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user to organize the desired trip while a certain museum offers special discounts);

-  - *Information organization* - because of the relevant quantity of booking, ticket reservation and other similar services, keeping track of everything can result in a difficult task to achieve efficiently, users struggle to find an efficient way to organize all the various data.
+  - *information organization* - because of the relevant quantity of bookings, ticket reservations and other similar services, keeping track of everything can result in a difficult task to achieve efficiently.
+Users may struggle to find an efficient way to organize all the various data.

-  _DreamSpot_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable while still keeping a good balance between prices and quality.
+  DreamSpot aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable while still keeping a good balance between prices and quality.

   #pagebreak()

   == Customers analysis

-  One of the most important topics to address when developing a business idea is identifying the potential customers: without them, the idea cannot have any possibility of success, since customers are the people who ultimately determine the economic success of the to-be-developed platform.
+  One of the most important topics to address when developing a business idea is identifying the potential customers.
+Without them, the idea cannot have any possibility of success, since customers are the people who ultimately determine the economic success of the to-be-developed platform.

-  Customers are not only the *end users* of our product/service, but *influencers*, *recommenders*, *economic buyers* and *decision makers* are customers too: each one of them has to be carefully identified in order to maximize the possibilities of success.
+  Besides *end users*, also *influencers*, *recommenders*, *economic buyers* and *decision makers* are customers of a product/serive.
+Each one of them has to be carefully identified in order to maximize the possibilities of success.

-  After careful consideration, the DreamSpot team identified the following customers described in the respective chapters.
+  After cautious considerations, the DreamSpot team identified the following customers described in the respective chapters.

   === End users <end_users>

   End users are people with the economic possibilities to organize a trip, travel or journey, but who are also interested in saving money where possible without the burden of organizing in depth every single detail.
 Travel agencies can ease users's responsibilities, however they may require an expensive commission that could be unaffordable for a significant portion of travelers.

-  Specifically, end users are young adults (20-34 years old) and adults (between 35 and 54 years old) with those characteristics and who are willing to organize a holiday alone, with friends and/or with their families.
+  Specifically, end users are young adults (between 20 and 34 years old) and adults (between 35 and 54 years old) with those characteristics and who are willing to organize a holiday alone, with friends and/or with their families.

   === Influencers